 Democracy is where decision-making occurs through a democratic process: where there are elections and voices are heard through a chosen person.

 Children have many opportunities for their voices to be heard.
 We have an elected school council which meets regularly to discuss issues raised in class council meetings.
 The children’s voices are heard through questionnaires which are organised and carried out by the school council: this ensures every child’s voice is heard.

 Rule of law is where everyone is accountable to the law which is essential for everyone’s wellbeing and safety.

-The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
-Pupils are taught the value and reasons behind laws: that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-All of the children are involved in writing their class charter.
-The children then take responsibility for following this.
+The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when exploring making the right choices through school assemblies.
+Pupils are taught the value and reasons behind laws: that they govern and protect us; the responsibilities that this involves; and the consequences when laws are broken.
 We encourage pupils to take ownership of not only their school but also of their own learning and progress.
 This encourages a heightened sense of both personal and social responsibility and is demonstrated on a daily basis.
 Visits from authorities such as the Police and Fire Service help reinforce this message.

 Individual liberty involves having independence and making our own choices.